MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

         "sound": "stone"

 }
+}
 ```

 2. Save the file.

-We’re specifying the ***textures*** individually by face, and we’re using the friendly name textures we assigned in terrain_textures.json.
+We're specifying the ***textures*** individually by face, and we're using the friendly name textures we assigned in terrain_textures.json.
 The ***textures*** field can be specified as a string, or as an object with the textures broken down into sub-texture groups. 'up', 'down', and 'side' are all sub-textures that allow a creator to define which face gets a certain texture. 'side' can also be broken down into cardinal directions ('north', 'east', 'south', and 'west').
-The ***carried_textures*** and ***isotropic*** fields can be specified per-face like this as well, though not demonstrated here.
+The ***carried_textures*** and ***isotropic*** fields can be specified per face like this as well, though not demonstrated here.

 The ***carried_textures*** property allows you to specify the textures to use when the block is in your hand, hotbar, and inventory.
 We provided the ***die_red*** texture (as a string) to demonstrate this field.

 Because we set ***isotropic*** to 'true', the different die sides will individually rotate on their respective faces.

-Because this is a hard block, we’re setting the sound to ***stone*** so that this block sounds like stone when you place it down or walk over it.
+Because this is a hard block, we're setting the sound to ***stone*** so that this block sounds like stone when you place it down or walk over it.

 ## Test the Block